OluwafemiAdeoye/Hello-Again-Demo-App/README.md

 - **CI/CD Integration**: Provides an example of integrating the project into a CI/CD pipeline.
 - **Contributing**: Instructions on how others can contribute to the project.
 - **License**: Details about the project's license.

-You can replace placeholders like `yourusername`, `your.email@example.com`, and the GitHub repository URL with your actual details.